polaris-slo-cloud/vela-scheduler/docs/README.md

 Upon a scheduling conflict, the MultiBind mechanism proceeds to the second highest scored node, and if this causes a conflict as well, to the third highest scored node.
 Only if all three nodes return a scheduling conflict during MultiBind, the pod's scheduling workflow ends with a scheduling conflict, thus, causing the pod to be rescheduled, i.e., sent back to the sampling queue.

+Details on the implementation can be found in the [3-Phase Scheduling Workflow Implementation](./scheduling-workflow-detail.md) document.

 ## Sampling-, Decision-, and Commit Pipelines